 I am a professional photographer operating in Hoveton and Wroxham.
 A bridge that spans the meandering River Bure links Hoveton to Wroxham.
 Most of the area is actually in Hoveton although locally the villages are collectively referred to as Wroxham.
 Even Roys of Wroxham a well-known shopping complex that dominates the villages is situated in Hoveton.

 Wroxham is the capital of the Broads.
 There are several shops, pubs and restaurants in the villages mainly catering for the tourist industry.
-There is also has a Tourist Information Centre operated by The Broads Authority.
+The Broads Authority also operates a Tourist Information Centre in the summer months.
 The village is the start / end of the 9 mile Bure Valley Railway to Aylsham.

 A boating holiday is great way to see the Broads.
 From Wroxham you can hire a self drive cruiser for a week, a few days or even a few hours.
 At Broads Tours you can either hire a day boat or sit back and enjoy one of their circular boat trips passing some lovely thatched river properties and then journey onto the Broads.

 A steam train on the Bure Valley Railway

 The Bure Valley Railway, opened in 1990, is a 15 inch gauge track.
 It runs 9 miles through picturesque countryside to Aylsham.
 The train runs through the Bure Valley and stops at Brampton, Buxton and Coltishall.
 A really nice day out is to combine your trip on the Bure Valley Railway with a Broads Tours boat trip.
 You can purchase a combined ticket from the Bure Valley Railway.